The founder – Prabhuji

 Prabhuji is a recognized authority on Eastern wisdom.
 He is known for his erudition in the Vaidika and Tāntrika aspects of Hinduism and all branches of yoga (jñāna, karma, bhakti, haṭha, rāja, kuṇḍalinī, tantra, mantra, and others).
 He has an inclusive attitude toward all religions and is intimately familiar with Judaism, Christianity, Buddhism, Sufism, Taoism, Sikhism, Jainism, Shintoism, Bahaism, and the Mapuche religion, among others.
-He learned about the Druze religion directly from Salach Abbas and Kamil Shchadi.
+He learned about the Druze religion directly from the two scholars Salach Abbas and Kamil Shchadi.

 His curiosity for Western thought led him to venture into the field of philosophy.
 He had the privilege of studying intensively for several years with his uncle Jorge Balazs, philosopher, researcher, writer, and author of The Golden Deer.
 He studied privately with Dr. Jonathan Ramos, a renowned philosopher, historian, and university professor graduated from the Catholic University of Salta, Argentina.
-He also studied intensively with Dr. Alejandro Cavallazzi Sánchez, who holds an undergraduate degree in philosophy from the Universidad Panamericana, a master’s degree in philosophy from the Universidad Iberoamericana, and a doctorate in philosophy from the Universidad Nacional Autónoma de México (UNAM).
+He also studied with Dr. Alejandro Cavallazzi Sánchez, who holds an undergraduate degree in philosophy from the Universidad Panamericana, a master’s degree in philosophy from the Universidad Iberoamericana, and a doctorate in philosophy from the Universidad Nacional Autónoma de México (UNAM).